jdavidberger/libsurvive-extras/README.md

 tan(angle) * adjacent = opposite
 ```

-and since the adjacent line -- that of the center of the plane to the center of the lighthouse -- was imagine at 1 meter, the position for each coordinate is simply:
+and since the adjacent line -- that of the center of the plane to the center of the lighthouse -- was set at 1 meter, the position for each coordinate is simply:

 ```
 px = tan(ang_x)